maurolepore/dverse/README.md

 collection of R packages.
 It allows for linking topic names to their corresponding documentation online.

-If you maintain a meta-package, dverse helps create a comprehensive reference for its website.
+If you have a meta-package, dverse helps you to create a comprehensive reference for its website.

 ## Installation